 It confirmed all of my worst fears.
 Not only did I feel rejected, but I felt like I’d been set up by the Universe – I’d gotten used to feeling worthless, and just when I began to feel like maybe I was okay, the whole thing came crashing down around me.
 Then he told me he wasn’t in love with me anymore.
 It just added fuel to the fire of all those old beliefs.

 (Without going into any details, I now understand that his withdrawal was about his own dysfunction, not about my performance.
-But it took me a long while to accept that and it didn’t help at the time.)
+But that’s Monday morning quarterbacking – I definitely couldn’t believe that at the time.)

 It has been almost two years since things ended with Mr. Blue Eyes.
 Until a couple months ago, I couldn’t think about sex without putting his face on it (meaning, to be blunt, that I couldn’t fantasize about sex because it made me so sad.)